rcav8tr/CS2Mod-ResourceLocator/ReadMe.md

 See **Options** for whether or not special case buildings are included.

 ### Excluded Buildings
-Abandoned, condemned, deleted, and destroyed buildings are excluded.
+Abandoned, condemned, deleted, destroyed, and outside connection are excluded.

 ### Cargo Vehicles
 - Vehicle color is set only for cargo vehicles, not for any other vehicles.